15 Psychology of Money Quotes (and What They’re Actually Saying)

 Morgan Housel, The Psychology of Money

 “A genius who loses control of their emotions can be a financial disaster.
 The opposite is also true.
-Ordinary folks with no financial education can be wealthy if they have a handful of behavioral skills that have nothing to do with formal measures of intelligence.”
+Ordinary folks with no financial education can be wealthy if they have a handful of behavioural skills that have nothing to do with formal measures of intelligence.”

 Morgan Housel, The Psychology of Money